DPhil in Medical Sciences

 Both milestones normally involve an interview with two assessors who are not directly involved in your supervision and therefore provide important experience for the final oral examination.

-Full-time students will be expected to submit an original thesis of at 50,000 words after three or, at most, four years from the date of admission.
-If you are studying part-time, you be required to submit your thesis after six or, at most, eight years from the date of admission.
+Full-time students will be expected to submit an original thesis of 50,000 words after three or, at most, four years from the date of admission.
+If you are studying part-time, you will be required to submit your thesis after six or, at most, eight years from the date of admission.
 To be successfully awarded a DPhil in Medical Sciences you will need to defend your thesis orally (viva voce) in front of two appointed examiners.

 Graduate destinations